Rajspeaks/Oracle-Enterprise-Resource-Planning-Tekstac-HandsOn-Solutions/README.md

 - LinkedIn: [Rajdeep Das](https://linkedin.com/in/itsrajdeepdas)
 - Twitter: [Rajdeep Das](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=itsrajdeepdas)

-If you have any query regarding this repo or its given solutions then you can raise issue or you also DM me on LinkedIn.
+If you have any query regarding this repo or its given solutions then you can raise issue or you can also DM me on LinkedIn.

+### Give a star to this repo.

 ## Thank you